ParsaMehdipour/ParsaMehdipour/README.md

 # 👋 &nbsp;Hi there

 I am an experienced back-end developer proficient in .NET Core and C#, with a focus on building robust web services.
-My expertise extends to the banking and eCommerce domains.
+My expertise extends to banking, taxation, and eCommerce domains.
 Connect with me on LinkedIn:   [Parsa Mehdipour](http://www.linkedin.com/in/parsa-mehdipour-7b40861b5).
 Feel free to reach out anytime.
 &nbsp;